microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

-As discussed in section XXX, the PWMs are configured in "Independent, dual output" mode.
+As discussed previously, the PWMs are configured in "Independent, dual output" mode.
 To recap, PG2 is used to drive the SRs for phase A, and PG4 is used to drive the SRs for phase B.

 For phase A, the rising edge of PWM2H is set via the PG2TRIGA register (so the event is triggered when the internal period counter in PG2 reaches PG2TRIGA), and the falling edge set via PG2TRIGB.
 The rising edge of PWM2L is set by the PG2PHASE register, and the falling edge via the PG2DC register.